Gates of horn and ivory: The Aeneid

-His valiant offspring and divining guest.
+There are twin Gates of Sleep.
+One, they say, is called the Gate of Horn and it offers easy passage to all true shades.
+The other glistens with ivory, radiant, flawless, but through it the dead send false dreams up toward the sky.
+And here Anchises, his vision told in full, escorts his son and Sibyl both and shows them out now through the Ivory Gate.

 Why Virgil has Aeneas return through the ivory gate (whence pass deluding lies) and not through that of horn is uncertain.
 One theory is that it refers to the time of night at which he returned.
 Jorge Luis Borges accepted the view that, for Virgil, what we call reality is not in fact such; that Virgil may have considered the Platonic world of the archetypes to be the real world.

 Another explanation is that Virgil is thus indicating that what he has recounted is not to be taken as literal fact.
 In John Wesley's last sermon, preached on 17 January 1791, he spoke of how uncertain even the best conjectures about the invisible world were without revelation: "The most finished of all these accounts, is that of the great Roman poet.
 Where observe how warily he begins, with that apologetic preface, – Sit mihi fas audita loqui – 'May I be allowed to tell what I have heard'.
 And, in the conclusion, lest anyone should imagine he believed any of these accounts, he sends the relater of them out of hades by the ivory gate, through which, he had just informed us, that only dreams and shadows pass, – a very plain intimation, that all which has gone before, is to be looked upon as a dream!"

 Alternatively, the ivory gate could represent Virgil's reservations about the glorification of empire.
 Bartsch states that in the Aeneid, "ivory, the material for much Virgilian and Augustan art, is rich with possibilities for deception of a particularly artistic kind ...
 Aeneas' exit from the Underworld through the ivory gates of false dreams casts an ominous pall over the Aeneid's own artistic message and in particular over the ideologically laden scenes in the Underworld."